 1967 - Wiesenthal's memoirs, 'The Murderers Among Us', is published.
 'The Sunflower' is published in 1970, 'Sails of Hope' in 1972 and 'Justice, Not Vengeance' in 1989.

-1977 - The Simon Wiesenthal Centre is founded by two US rabbis in Los Angeles, California, in November.
+1977 - The Simon Wiesenthal Centre is founded by two US rabbis in Los Angeles in November.

 Though officially unaffiliated with the centre, Wiesenthal describes it as his "legacy".
-The centre, along with the attached Museum of Tolerance in Los Angeles and the New York Tolerancenter, promotes Holocaust remembrance and the defence of human rights.
+The centre, along with the attached Museum of Tolerance in Los Angeles and the Museum of Tolerance New York, promotes Holocaust remembrance and the defence of human rights.
 Offices of the centre are later opened around the world.

 1982 - In June a bomb explodes at the front door of the Wiesenthal's house in Vienna, destroying part of the building.
 One German and several Austrian neo-Nazis are later arrested for the bombing.
 The German is sentenced to five years in prison.